stderr-enst/jobefficiency/episodes/04_scalingstudy.md

 :::::::::::::::::::::::::::::::::::::: keypoints

 - Jobs behave differently with varying resources and workloads
-- Scaling study is necessary to proof a certain behavior of the application
+- Scaling study is necessary to check behavior of the application
 - Good working points defined by sections where more cores still provide sufficient speedup, but no costs due to overhead etc. occurs

 ::::::::::::::::::::::::::::::::::::::::::::::::